ISAITB/docs-tdl/source/constructs/index.rst

     config, no, Zero or more elements to provide configuration for the validation.
 Each ``config`` element has a ``name`` attribute and a text content as value. input, yes, One more elements for the validation's input parameters.
 See :ref:`handlers-inputs-outputs` for details.

-The following example illustrates use of two ``verify`` steps, one using an XSDValidator and the other calling a remote validation service:
+The following example illustrates use of two ``verify`` steps, one using an :ref:`handlers-XSDValidator` and the other calling a remote validation service:

 .. code-block:: xml